ericmamaniramirez13/cse310/module3/README.md

 What countries have more tanks?
 What countries have more attack helicopters?
 How much of the total population for each country is an acctive personnel?
-I got all the snwers in my software and I was very impressed for the results for exmaple I learned that The United Stated is the country with more attacj helicopters and North Korea is the country with higher proportion of population serving as active personnel.
+I got all the answers in my software and was very impressed for the results for exmaple I learned that The United Stated is the country with more attack helicopters and North Korea is the country with higher proportion of population serving as active personnel.

 # Development Environment